 The school offers an array of facilities and extracurricular activities.
 There are three computer labs, a physics lab, a chemistry lab, a Maths lab, language labs, a library, an auditorium, a basketball court, a cricket ground, a multi-sports complex, an oval field for many sports, a cafeteria and two clinics, one for boys and one for girls.
 The clinics are operated by two nurses and a doctor.
 Whilst this school may not have the ‘gloss’ of some of Dubai’s premium fee schools, the school is maintained to a reasonable standard and the space available well used.

 Delhi Private School Dubai has now been rated Very Good for a fourth year in a row.
 It is one of a small number of schools to have achieved this rating from the KHDA, the Dubai education regulator's second highest award.
 Following the initial rating in the 2015-16 inspection round, DPS participated in the Abundance project in 2016-17, whereby it was not inspected that academic year.
-The school retained its Very Good rating in the 2017-18 inspection round.
+The school retained its Very Good rating in the 2017-18 and 2018-19 inspection rounds.

 Clearly bright students seem to do well: The KHDA notes Outstanding attainment of students in English in most phases of the school.
 Mathematics and Science attainment is rated as Very Good in all phases bar Secondary, where attainment in these subjects is rated Outstanding.